 There are many paths to opioid addiction — legal and illegal — but no matter how you got there, intense cravings and withdrawal symptoms make it virtually impossible to fight addiction on your own.
 Opioid addiction treatment is available from Dr. Gregory Haley at Alianza Healthy Thinking.
 The doctor uses Suboxone® treatment to stop cravings and withdrawal symptoms, while also providing ongoing therapy to ensure you have the support you need for long-term recovery.
-To get help with your opioid addiction, call the office in Scottdale, Georgia or book an appointment online.
+To get help with your opioid addiction, call the office in Scottdale, GA and Atlanta, GA or book an appointment online.

 Opioids are a class of drugs that include prescription medications and street drugs.
 Heroin is the best-known illegal opioid, while fentanyl, oxycodone (OxyContin®), hydrocodone (Vicodin®), codeine, and morphine are some of the most common prescription opioids.